Maheswaranx15/blockchain_starter_kit/Uniswap-v3/README.md

 3. Frontend Integration
 Allow users to choose a price to "place limit order" instead of a simple swap.
 Show the estimated execution range.

+The Uniswap v3 Smart Contracts
+Welcome to the Uniswap v3 smart contracts documentation.

+The pages here contain guides and technical documentation for the Uniswap v3 Smart Contracts.
+You can use these docs to learn about the v3 Protocol Smart Contracts and develop on-chain integrations.

+Guides
+If you are new to the Uniswap Protocol, we recommend you start with the basic concepts first.

+You can then setup your local environment and execute your first swap.

+Reference
+For a deeper dive, read through the technical reference docs.

+Resources
+v3 Core
+v3 Periphery